 Some people remain oblivious, and some stubbornly myopic of the self-evidence of computational, fractal Nature – it’s a “matryoshka” of conscious systems.
-You’re smacked in the middle co-producing your own experiential reality.
+You’re smack in the middle co-producing your own experiential reality.
 As YOU-niverse of ever-expanding structures of consciousness, you’re not marginalized, unless you belittle yourself, despite proselytizing attempts in certain parts of traditionally objective-reductionist science to indoctrinate its soulless dead-end philosophy without meaning or purpose.

 Although the organizing principles of the contemporary scientific theories vary, all strive to uphold some version of the so-called relationalism of 17th- and 18th-century German philosopher Gottfried Leibniz.
 Broadly speaking, relationalism holds that space emerges from a certain pattern of correlations among objects it contains.
 In this view, space is a web of relationships with a certain pattern of connectivity.
 The relations are predicated on quantum theory or other principles, and the spatial arrangement arises from that.

 P.S.
-That was an abridged excerpt from my new book "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution" available now on amazon.com, bn.com, and directly from EcstadelicNET webstore.
+That was an abridged excerpt from my new book "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution" available now on amazon.com, bn.com, audible.com and directly from EcstadelicNET webstore.

 Tags: consciousness, hyper-perspectivism, absolute truth, Simone de Beauvoir, truth-maker, provisional models, hyperreality, Andy Clark, Extended Mind hypothesis, Marshall McLuhan, Media Extensions of Man.
 Michael Pollan, How to Change Your Mind, psychedelics, psychedelic trip, Nietzsche, scientific materialism, Homo sapiens, block universe, computational, fractal Nature, matryoshka of conscious systems, experiential reality, structures of consciousness, relationalism, Gottfried Leibniz, idealism, syntellect hypothesis